Case Study Analyses of International Research-for-Development Projects and Programs

 An Assessment of Research on Sustainable Forest Management (Congo Basin)

-CIFOR’s research initiative on Sustainable Forest Management (SFM) in the Congo Basin comprises a portfolio of research activities on forest governance, non-timber forest products, forest economics, and impacts of the informal sector and climate change.
+CIFOR’s research on Sustainable Forest Management (SFM) in the Congo Basin comprises a portfolio of research activities on forest governance, non-timber forest products, forest economics, and impacts of the informal sector and climate change.

 Where We Work